-Throughout the arid regions of Iran, agricultural and permanent settlements are supported by the ancient qanat system of tapping alluvial aquifers at the heads of valleys and conducting the water along underground tunnels by gravity, often over many kilometres.
+Throughout the arid regions of Iran, the ancient qanat system supported agricultural and permanent settlements.
+Which was of tapping alluvial aquifers at the heads of valleys.
+And conducting the water along underground tunnels by gravity, often over many kilometres.
 The eleven qanats representing this system include rest areas for workers, water reservoirs and watermills.
 The traditional communal management system still in place allows equitable and sustainable water sharing and distribution.
 The qanats provide exceptional testimony to cultural traditions and civilizations in desert areas with an arid climate.

-The eleven qanats forming this property are still active water carriers and have retained not only their architectural and technological structures but also their function.
-They continue to provide the essential resource water sustaining Iranian settlements and gardens and remain maintained and managed through traditional communal management systems.
-These management systems have remained intact and been transferred from the distant past thanks to the collaboration of people and users.
+The eleven qanats forming this property are still active water carriers and retained not only their architectural and technological structures but also their function.
+They continue to provide the essential resource water sustaining Iranian settlements.
+And gardens and remain maintained and managed through traditional communal management systems.
+These management systems remained intact and transferred from the distant past thanks to the collaboration of people and users.

-To ensure the continued functionality of the qanats, the water catchment areas are included in the buffer zone and have been committed to highest protection levels considering their essential function in the provision of the water resources.
-Likewise, the agricultural areas illustrating the distribution and use of the water resources have been protected through buffer zones to allow the full long-term protection of the qanat system.
+To ensure the continued functionality of the qanats, the water catchment areas included in the buffer zone.
+And committed to highest protection levels considering their essential function in the provision of the water resources.
+Likewise, the agricultural areas illustrating the distribution and use of the water resources protected through buffer zones to allow the full long-term protection of the qanat system.

-The authenticity of the eleven qanats has been respected regarding design, technology, building materials, traditions, techniques, management systems as well as intangible heritage associations based on knowledge of the natural environment, material technology and the indigenous culture.
-Qanats have been founded and constructed based on social collaboration, communal trust and honesty as well as common sense.
-Furthermore, their stability and functionality has been managed, preserved, expanded and developed based on such joint cooperation.
+The authenticity of the eleven qanats respected regarding design, technology, building materials, traditions, techniques, management systems.
+It was as well as intangible heritage associations based on knowledge of the natural environment, material technology and the indigenous culture.
+Qanats founded and constructed based on social collaboration, communal trust and honesty as well as common sense.
+Furthermore, their stability and functionality managed, preserved, expanded and developed based on such joint cooperation.

 Protection and management requirements

-The overall management of the serial nomination is coordinated by a Steering Committee comprising representatives of the Qanat Councils and relevant government departments including the Cultural Heritage Handicrafts and Tourism Organisation (ICHHTO), Natural Resources, Agriculture, Energy, Road and Urban Development, Environment Protection Organisation, Rural Housing Foundation and NGOs relating to cultural heritage and the environment.
-Daily management concerns are considered through the ICHHTO National Qanat Base which acts through ICHHTO’s provincial offices.
-A Management Strategy and Action Plan was outlined at the time of nomination, which will be further developed into management and maintenance plans for the individual components These will include interpretation and tourism management plans as well as risk preparedness and disaster response strategies.
+A Steering Committee coordinated the overall management of the serial nomination comprising representatives of the Qanat Councils.
+Daily management concerns considered through the ICHHTO National Qanat Base which acts through ICHHTO’s provincial offices.
+A Management Strategy and Action Plan outlined at the time of nomination which further developed into management and maintenance plans for the individual components.
+These will include interpretation and tourism management plans as well as risk preparedness and disaster response strategies.

-The eleven qanats are further supported by financial and technical means through national resources, and conservation and management measures at all qanats are underway respecting their authenticity and integrity.
+Financial and technical means further supported the eleven qanats through national resources.
+And conservation and management measures at all qanats are underway respecting their authenticity and integrity